ajaynyayapathi/ATR-to-Yara-L-Converter/atr-to-yaral/README.md

 ATR is an open, MIT-licensed detection standard for AI agent threats, prompt injection, tool poisoning, context exfiltration, and more, with 680+ rules already adopted by Microsoft's Agent Governance Toolkit, Cisco AI Defense, and MISP.
 Chronicle has no native way to consume it.
 This closes that gap for the rules that matter most: the regex-based detections that make up the large majority of the ATR corpus.

-This was prompted directly by an open, unresolved request on Google's own [`google/mcp-security` repository (issue #255)](https://github.com/google/mcp-security/issues/255), asking for a way to pull external rule packs like ATR into Chronicle through the SecOps MCP server.
-Nobody had built the conversion layer that request depends on.
-This is that layer.
+This was prompted by a feature request on Google's own [`google/mcp-security` repository (issue #255)](https://github.com/google/mcp-security/issues/255), asking for a way to pull external rule packs like ATR into Chronicle through the SecOps MCP server.
+A Google maintainer closed it, pointing instead to `chronicle/detection-rules`' `content_manager` tooling as the right place for this.
+This project is the conversion layer that path still needed: something that turns ATR YAML into `.yaral` files `content_manager` can then validate and push.

 ## What it does